N4V33NB0S3/Mediaserver-over-meshnet/README.md

    force user = [mention user main user here]
 ```

-**issues**: permission issues are usually we can mitigate this with setting up with proper permission recursively for the drive.
+- **issues**: permission issues are usual however we can mitigate this with setting up with proper permission recursively for the drive.
-**Fix**: chown -R username:username /mnt/drive
+- **Fix**: chown -R username:username /mnt/drive

 ## 🔧 Jellyfin Setup